modelica/Reference-FMUs/ControlledClocksCS/readme.md

 The FMU is controlled from an FMPy simulation script.
-For timing and scheduling information, the script uses a pre-generated trace of communication events.
+For timing and scheduling information, the script uses a pre-generated trace of communication events. fmi3DoStep() is used only to advance time, it does not trigger any calculations.

+For an implementation of the same functionality using the FMI for Scheduled Execution, see the ControlledClocksSE FMU.

 The following plot visualizes the timing-accurate simulation results as annotation of the input trace.